State audit: SLCS over on fund balance

 The report, which was released March 30, stated the unrestricted fund balance at the end of 2016-17 was almost $4.8 million, or 15.6 percent of the ensuing year’s budgeted appropriations.

-Under state law, the balanced exceeded the four percent statutory limit by 11.6 percentage points.
+Under state law, the balance exceeded the four percent statutory limit by 11.6 percentage points.

 The report also concluded appropriations were overestimated by more than $4.5 million (5.5 percent) from 2014-15 through 2016-17.